 Why Use An Indoor Treadmill?

 Normally, I’m not a fan of running on a treadmill.
-It feels unnatural and the scenery never changes.
+It feels weird and the scenery never changes.

-But the AirRunner is different – it’s got a natural feel to running – and it’s an intense workout.
+But the AirRunner is different – you feel like you are working hard – and it’s an intense workout.